 School of Optometry and Vision Science

 Waterloo, ON N2L 3G1, Canada

-Shortlisting and final selection are based on the merits of the applicant, including all aspects of the application package and interview.
-The applicant who is considered the best applicant is chosen, with no regard to gender, age, race, marital status, sexual orientation, place of origin, citizenship or religion.
-Under the Ontario Human Rights Code, a person has the right to equal treatment in employment, free from discrimination based on the following prohibited grounds: race; ancestry; place of origin; colour; ethnic origin; citizenship; creed/religion; sex; sexual orientation; age; record of offences; marital status; same-sex partnership status; family status; receipt of public assistance; mental or physical handicap. (see here: https://uwaterloo.ca/secretariat/policies-procedures-guidelines/policy-33)
+Short-listing and final selections will be made based on merit, as determined by your application package and interview, with no regard to gender, age, race, marital status, sexual orientation, place of origin, citizenship or religion.
+Under the Ontario Human Rights Code and University of Waterloo policy, all applicants have the right to equal treatment in employment, free from discrimination based on the following prohibited grounds: race; ancestry; place of origin; colour; ethnic origin; citizenship; creed/religion; sex; sexual orientation; age; record of offences; marital status; same-sex partnership status; family status; receipt of public assistance; mental or physical handicap.